premkishan1215-maker/Random-Forest/README.md

 - 🟢 **High**
 - 🔴 **Low**

-if you click on the tree it will show the diagram of the tree and data reegarding the tree.
+if you click on the tree it will show the diagram of that tree and data regarding the tree.

 ### 🕹️ Parameter Playground
 Users control: